shivaAcharya/robiNotion/README.md

 # robiNotion

-This project is to get stock prices from robinhood account and note them in notion database.
+This project is to get stock info (ticker, no. of shares, current price) from robinhood account and note them in notion database.

 # Usage
     1. Go to loginInfo.py and add your username, password and MFA code from robinhood account